 Some important terms you need to be familiar with:

-- API – stands for ‘application programming interface’, but basically it describes a way to plug one website into another.
+- API – stands for ‘application programming interface’, but it describes a way to plug one website into another.
 Commercial sites make some parts of their code available to developers so that they can build tools for the site.
 The code they provide is called the API based on that code developers can build tools and widgets generally known as applications.
-GeekSeller takes an advantage of E-Commerce sites’ APIs.
+GeekSeller takes advantage of E-Commerce sites’ APIs.
 Those sites use API to provide information about orders and products that we can access and process any way we choose.